MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 > [!NOTE]
 > Read the [**Setup your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup instructions.

-This article is for anyone who configures, runs, and monitors a Azure SQL and Microsoft SQL Server Graph connector.
+This article is for anyone who configures, runs, and monitors an Azure SQL and Microsoft SQL Server Graph connector.
 It supplements the general setup process, and shows instructions that apply only for the Azure SQL and Microsoft SQL Server Graph connector.
 This article also includes information about [Limitations](#limitations) for the Microsoft SQL Server and Azure SQL connectors.

 ## Before you get started